 Adding a Trigger

-The main idea behind building the bots is to create maps that show the chat what to do exactly and when.
-A trigger tells the bot when the workflow starts.
+The main idea behind building the flows is to create maps that show the chat what to do exactly and when.
+A trigger tells the flow when the workflow starts.

-So, the first step in creating a bot is to choose the correct trigger that will tell your bot when to start.
+So, the first step in creating a flow is to choose the correct trigger that will tell your flow when to start.

 Triggers in Tidio are categorized into three main types, each serving a unique purpose: